 - The Museum’s Child Development and Community Engagement teams presented a school readiness professional development workshop for 85 infant, toddler, and preschool teachers at Catholic preschools across Massachusetts.
 The in-person, five-hour workshop was based on the Museum’s Tools for Tiny Hands fine motor and Me.You,We social emotional resources developed through the Museum’s Linking with Libraries project.

 Building a National Network of Museums and Libraries for School Readiness

-Through the Building a National Network of Museums and Libraries for School Readiness project, funded by the Institute of Museum and Libraries Services (IMLS), the Museum is engaged in a multiyear project strengthening libraries’ and museums’ capacity to serve children and families in developing the skills needed to enter school prepared for success.
+Through a Cooperative Agreement funded through 2022 by the Institute of Museum and Libraries Services (IMLS), the Museum is engaged in the Building a National Network of Museums and Libraries for School Readiness project.
+The goal is to amplify the strength of organizations serving children and families by forming coalitions that ensure all children in their regions, regardless of socio-economic or linguistic background, have the skills needed to enter school prepared for success.